Faith and religion are important to every God-fearing family when it comes to raising a child.

 I understand his argument and I am thankful that Islam has taken the middle path.
 Muslims are to raise their children and have mercy on their age, frail bodies and growing minds.

 I instruct my children with all that Allah has commanded His servants with and I explain the beauty and the wisdom of all His commands.

 There have been times when rather than ask if the religion was too much for the children, I have asked myself if I think that was Allah’s intention.
 Some issues such as hijab, prayers and manners may need a little customizing, while other issues such as diet and cleanliness do not.

 My Daughter’s Headscarf

 I know of others who actually insist that their girls start to wear the scarf at the age of six and seven.
-I was afraid that if I forced my daughter to wear the scarf at such a young age when it finally came to time for her to have to wear the scarf, she would not want to anymore.
+I was afraid that if I forced my daughter to wear it at such a young age, when it finally came to time for her to have to wear the scarf, she would not want to anymore.

 Islam commands that children begin to pray the obligatory five prayers at the age of seven.
 As expected, seven year olds can only achieve a certain level of commitment and dedication.
 The same narration that commands the seven year old to prayers, considers the growing mind of the seven year old and ends in stating, “And discipline them if they refuse to do so by age ten.”

 The religion of Islam has mercy built in.
-If anyone were to claim that Islam is harsh on children they have to blame the people and not the religion.
-Mankind sometimes takes matters in to his own hands and messes it all up.
-Islam has been sent by Allah in perfection and for this reason I am convinced that all falsities come from the hand of man.
+If anyone were to claim that Islam is harsh on children, they have to blame the people and not the religion.
+Mankind sometimes takes matters into his own hands and messes it all up.
+Islam has been sent by Allah with perfection and for this reason, I am convinced that all falsities come from the hand of man.

 What Punishment Do You Use?